zeta0134/bhop/README.md

 music.asm
 ```

 Somewhere in your project, import your music data.
-Make sure it all fits on one page and has a label, so bhop knows where to find it:
+Make sure it all fits in memory at once.
+Export the label, so bhop knows where to find it:
 ```
 bhop_music_data:
   .include "music.asm"
+  .export bhop_music_data
 ```

 Double-check `bhop/config.inc` and look over the segment names and other settings.
 Tweak as required.